 Dissertation residency.
 Students must enroll in EDL 767 Dissertation Residency Credit (2 credits) the semester in which the qualifying examination is scheduled and remain continually enrolled in EDL 767 until successfully passing an oral examination (i.e.,dissertation defense).The UK Graduate School requires a minimum of 4 residency credits earned during an academic year(i.e., fall and spring semester).

 Candidacy.
 After passing the qualifying examination, a doctoral candidate is eligible to proceed with dissertation research.
 Approval to conduct research must be sought from the UK Institutional Review Board (IRB) and any other entities requiring permission to conduct research at a site or to use existing data.

 Oral examination.
-The summative assessment for the doctoral program is defense of a completed dissertation during a formal oral examination conducted by candidate’s advisory committee and an external reviewer representing the UK Graduate School.
+The summative assessment for the doctoral program is a defense of a completed dissertation during a formal oral examination conducted by candidate’s advisory committee and an external reviewer representing the UK Graduate School.
 Candidates who pass the oral examination have up to 60 days to make revisions to dissertation before submitting a final copy in required format to EDL and Graduate School.
-Candidate must complete all degree requirements within five years of passing qualifying examination.
+Candidate must complete all degree requirements within five years of passing the qualifying examination.